Roka Paora: Work

 From 1946 to 1960, Paora was a primary school teacher in Te Kaha.
 In 1960, she began to teach te reo at Te Kaha District High School, and then held the position of First Assistant at Te Whanau-a-Apanui Area School from 1970–1980.
 From 1980 to 1986 she was an itinerant teacher of Māori in the Apanui District, after which she lectured in te reo at the Whare Wānanga o Awanuiarangi at Te Kaha.
 Paora was also a lecturer for the Diploma in Primary Teaching at the Auckland College of Education Outpost in Te Whanau-a-Apanui.

 Paora published a series called Learning Māori with Parehau and Sharon, a classroom resource called Kia Ora.
 Paora was co-editor of the revised seventh edition of the HW Williams Dictionary of the Māori Language, and also Hori Ngata's English-Māori Dictionary.

 As an authority on Māori language, culture and history, Paora was an advisor to the Ministry of Justice and the National Kōhanga Reo Trust.

 Translation work

 Paora worked as a translator for the Waka Huia series by TVNZ, school resources for the University of Otago, NZQA and the Ministry of Education, and records of the Māori Land Court relating to the history and whakapapa of Te Whanau-a-Apanui.
 Paora also translated a number of Disney stories into Māori, including Aladdin and Lilo and Stitch.

 Her work was the subject of a doctoral thesis by her granddaughter Parehau Richards in 2016.

-Paora died on 15 January 2011 at the Thornton Park Retirement Lodge in Opotiki, and was interred at Wharekura Cemetery after lying at Te Kaha Marae.
+Paora died on 15 January 2011 at the Thornton Park Retirement Lodge in Ōpōtiki, and was interred at Wharekura Cemetery after lying at Te Kaha Marae.